TrainStream/Yu-Gi-Oh-Rush-Database-English/README.md

 * Uses cached English card data
 * Toggle translation on/off
 * Optional deck category/tag sorting
-* Export deck pages to EDOPro .ydk files or copy them as ydke:// URLs
+* Export deck pages to EDOPro .ydk files or copy them as ydke:// URLs (card id database hosted in this repository)
+* This repository hosts an exported Yugipedia card database.
+The script checks it first, then falls back to Yugipedia for missing cards.
+This is because Yugipedia is often unstable.

 ## Install